What are Reading Response Journals?

 Find an ideal balance for your classroom and your students!

 Want to try a reading response choice board & activities with your class?
-You can find these in my FREE Resource Library!
+Just click HERE and leave your email to get them in your inbox!